Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 = WIP =
 - Shows the string "Item" for 1.
 Show the string "Items" for 0 or more than 1.
+- PHP8 related update for the shipping calculation in the cart.

 = 4.7.0 =
 - Unique names for debug log file name.